sandeepkumar8713/javaapps/20_java_theory/01_intro.md

 1. How hash set works?
 2. In Java, while adding objects to set.
 How to make sure only **unique value objects** are added.

+**Hashing** is a process of converting an object into integer form by using the method **hashCode()**.
+It’s necessary to write the
+**hashCode()** method properly for better performance of HashMap.

+**hashCode() method**: hashCode() method is used to get the hash code of an object. hashCode() method of the object class **returns the memory reference of an object in integer form**.
+Definition of hashCode() method is public native hashCode().
+It indicates the implementation of hashCode() is native because there is **not any direct method in java to fetch the reference** of the object.
+It is possible to **provide your implementation of hashCode()**.
+In HashMap, hashCode() is used to calculate the bucket and therefore calculate the index.

+**equals() method**: This method is used to check whether 2 objects are equal or not.
+This method is provided by the Object class.
+You **can override** this in your class to provide your implementation.
+**HashMap uses equals() to compare the key** to whether they are equal or not.
+If the equals() method return true, they are equal otherwise not equal.
+It **compares the object references** or the memory location where the objects are stored in the heap.

 In hashing there is a hash function that maps keys to some values.
 But these hashing function may lead to **collision** that is two or more keys are mapped to same value. **Chain hashing** avoids collision.
 The idea is to make each cell of hash table